danielcdias/home-server/home-assistant/README.md

 ## Overview

-This folder contains the Docker Compose configuration for the Home Assistant service.
+This folder contains the configuration for the Home Assistant service.
 Home Assistant is an open-source home automation platform that puts local control and privacy first.

 This setup is configured to connect to an external PostgreSQL database and uses a custom entrypoint script to automatically install the Home Assistant Community Store (HACS) on the first run.